 Many of the changes in the bill reflect that attitude which is in turn spread throughout the statutes where ever crimes and penalties are imposed.
 Sentences are reduced, gain type time is easier to achieve, pre-sentencing options are increased.

 Counseling options are expanded in each judicial circuit designed to help prisoner transition into the community including job training, placement and other services.
 They also tackle a long tradition of using "drivers licenses" as a punishment tool for non-driving offenses.
 Some current felonies are reduced to misdemeanors.

 Finally the bill recognizes the need to understand what is going on in the criminal justice arena and how to make sure that these changes help and establish information that will drive other decisions later.
 They do this by refining the requirements for data collection, not only on crime statistics, but programs and attorney caseloads.
 Also, mandatory direct file has been repealed under the bill.

 2019 Legislative Session

-Click here for a list of bills NASW-FL is following
+Click here for a list of bills NASW-FL followed during the 2019 session.

 2019 LEAD Fact Sheets